whotooktwarden/generateSecretOnline/README.md

-#genereateSecretOffline
+#genereateSecretOffline v1

-#Proposed Features

-Generate a key-pair offline using RippleAPI.
+#Features

-Allow users to record key-pair by navigating to an HTML webpage when offline.
+Allow users to record key-pair (using RippleAPI to generate a key-pair) by navigating to an HTML webpage when offline.

 #Current Usage

-This package allows a user to generate a ripple secret offline using their web browser's console.
+This package allows a user to generate a ripple secret offline using their web browser by navigating to the web page.

-Initial commit fails to provide output of a key-pair, an issue has been raised [here](https://forum.ripple.com/viewtopic.php?f=2&p=72445#p72445) on the official ripple forum.
+Simply download the git through git clone or download the release as a zipfile or tarball then extract.

 #Instructions:

-    Right click and Inspect
-    Navigate to the console
-    Input api.generateAddress().secret then press enter
-    Record your secret offline
+    Navigate to the folder where you download generateSecretOffline If you downloaded a zipfile or tarball, extract the files Change directories to generateSecretOffline
+    Open offline.html and follow the instructions once the page loads your new key-pair.